-NRS 225 ADVANCED NURSING CLINICAL II
+NRS 221 ADVANCED NURSING CLINICAL I & II CREDITS: 4

-This course is the clinical component of adult health nursing in which the students provide direct care to patients in a variety of acute inpatient settings.
-The student is expected to assess, utilize, and apply the concepts of critical thinking, communication, and promotion of safety to the care of patients in the clinical setting.
-This course will focus on basic phlebotomy and IV infusion skills and advanced nursing skills.
-PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126, COMPLETION OF ALL GENERAL EDUCATION COURSES, and COMPLETION OF NRS 100, NRS 105, NRS 110, NRS 115, NRS 120, NRS 125, and NRS 130.
-PRE- or CO-REQUISITES: NRS 200, NRS 205, NRS 210, and NRS 220.
-CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN NRS 200, NRS 205, NRS 210, and NRS 220 TO PARTICIPATE IN NRS 225 LIVE CLINICALS.
+This course is the clinical component of adult health nursing in which the students provide direct care to patients in a variety of acute, inpatient settings.
+The students utilize various components of the nursing process to design appropriate care for patients.
+The student is expected to assess, utilize, and apply the concepts of critical thinking, communication, and promotion of safety to the care of patients in the acute care setting.
+This course will focus on basic phlebotomy, IV infusion skills, and advanced practical nursing skills.
+PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126, COMPLETION OF ALL GENERAL EDUCATION COURSES, and COMPLETION OF NRS 100, NRS 105, NRS 110, NRS 115, NRS 121, and NRS 130.
+PRE- or CO-REQUISITES: NRS 200, NRS 205, and NRS 210.
+CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN NRS 200, NRS 205, and NRS 210 TO PARTICIPATE IN NRS 221 LIVE CLINICALS.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.

-NRS 230 ADVANCED NURSING CLINICAL III
+NRS 230 ADVANCED NURSING CLINICAL III CREDITS: 1

 This course includes maternal and child health care experiences.
 The clinical settings will vary but may include hospitals, clinics, and physician offices.
 Students will be able to utilize their knowledge base regarding growth and development, medications and vaccines, terminology, and nutritional aspects associated with maternal and pediatric clients.
-PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126, COMPLETION OF ALL GENERAL EDUCATION COURSES, and COMPLETION OF NRS 100, NRS 105, NRS 110, NRS 115, NRS 120, NRS 125, and NRS 130.
+PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126, COMPLETION OF ALL GENERAL EDUCATION COURSES, and COMPLETION OF NRS 100, NRS 105, NRS 110, NRS 115, NRS 121, and NRS 130.
 PRE- or CO-REQUISITES: NRS 200, NRS 205, NRS 210, and NRS 215.
 CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN NRS 200, NRS 205, NRS 210, and NRS 215 TO PARTICIPATE IN NRS 230 LIVE CLINICALS.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.